Top tips for creating winter colour

-David Jordan, Assistant Head Gardener at Anglesey Abbey shares his tips for creating winter colour in your garden.
+David Jordan, Acting Head Gardener at Anglesey Abbey shares his tips for creating winter colour in your garden.

 - If you’ve got space fill it with big blocks of colour, rather than dot gardening.

-- Cornus has good vibrant colours, yellows, greens, reds and even black, and can be kept relatively small if pruned every spring just as the leaves are breaking out of bud.
+- Cornus has good vibrant colours and can be kept relatively small if pruned every spring, just as the leaves are breaking out of bud.

 - Prunus serrula (Tibetan cherry), with its really shiny coppery-coloured bark, which peels off, gives a wonderful effect with the sun behind it.